Tech's mistreatment of women 'not just a case of a few bad actors'

 After McClure's resignation, the Kapors said they'd be "engaged" with 500 Startups' founders, partners and employees as Limited Partners in the company.
 They called on the industry at large to earnestly push for change.

 "The tech ecosystem could pioneer safe, effective, confidential complaint mechanisms to surface issues early if it cared," they wrote.
-"The larger tech ecosystem's of one-off initiatives has clearly failed, from pledges to unconscious bias training to whatever will be today's recommendation ...
+"The larger tech ecosystem's pattern of one-off initiatives has clearly failed, from pledges to unconscious bias training to whatever will be today's recommendation ...
 It would be shameful to not take this opportunity to create real and lasting change."